duracelltomi/gtm4wp/readme.txt

 * Updated: Removed optional chaining operator usage (?.) in JavaScript codes for better compatibility with outdated browsers
 * Updated: Changed 'Do not flag orders as being tracked' description to be more precise about what happens if turned on or left off
 * Updated: if you enter your custom domain name for server side tagging with the https:// prefix, it will be removed before domain name validation
+* Updated: all script blocks to be ignored by Cookiebot if this integration is enabled

 = 1.14.2 =